 Teachers – These classes are for Iyengar Yoga qualified teachers.
-We will work on various levels from basic to senior postures in order to encourage a wide practice of asanas and for better understanding and progress through the syllabus levels.
+We will work on various levels from basic to more advanced postures in order to encourage a wide practice of asanas and for better understanding and progress through the syllabus levels.

 Remedial – These classes are aimed at those who already practice yoga and have a debilitating physical condition which means they are not best served in a regular class.
 Typical conditions are hip, knee, or shoulder problems, and back-ache, but other health issues may also be considered.
 To join the remedial class you will first have a one-to-one consultation with Sheila Haswell.
 During this session Sheila will put together a sequence of yoga postures specifically designed to benefit your condition.
 Subsequently you will work alongside other students in the remedial class but you will be working on the program devised for you.
 Other qualified teachers will be on hand to help you and others in the class as and when required.
 The idea of these classes is that you learn to work with your condition in order that when practising yoga you do not exacerbate the problem, and so that you can return to regular classes when your condition is manageable.
 Depending on your situation you may be able to attend regular classes alongside these remedial sessions.

 Antenatal – This class is for those who are pregnant and who want to practice yoga in a way that supports their pregnancy.
 Anyone who has been attending regular yoga classes can continue to attend those classes during their pregnancy and they will be guided in the best ways to work.
 However, this class will be taught specifically for the pregnant student.
 The aim is to teach safe practices which create space both for mum and baby, to maintain movement as the body changes and to give restorative poses and breathing techniques to support you during the whole nine months.
 Please contact Sheila if you are interested in attending this class.